acamposuribe/p5.brush/README.md

 ---

-- `brush.load(canvasID, isInstanced)`
+- `brush.load(canvasID)`
   - **Description**: Initializes the drawing system and sets up the environment.
 If `canvasID` is not provided, the current window is used as the rendering context.
-If you want to load the library on a custom p5.Graphics element (or instanced canvas), you can do it by executing this function.
+If you want to load the library on a custom p5.Graphics element, you can do it by executing this function.
   - **Parameters**:
     - `canvasID` (string): Optional ID of the buffer/canvas element.
 If false, uses the window's rendering context.
-    - `isInstanced` (boolean): Use true if you want to use the p5 instance mode, and read below.
+  - **Example (load p5.brush on buffer)**:
+    ```javascript
+      function setup() {
+        createCanvas(400,400,WEBGL)
+        // Draw stuff to global canvas
+        brush.set("HB","black",1)
+        brush.rect(40,40,150,100)
+        // Force draw stuff to canvas
+        brush.reDraw()

+        // Create buffer
+        let buffer = createGraphics(200,300)
+        brush.load(buffer)
+        brush.set("HB","black",1)
+        brush.rect(40,40,150,100)
+        // Force draw stuff to buffer
+        brush.reDraw()

+        image(buffer,20,40)

+        // Load p5.brush again on global canvas
+        brush.load()
+      }
+      ```
   - **Note for Instance Mode**: If you want to use the p5 instance mode, you need to pass the proper variable as canvasID.
       ```javascript
       let sketch = function(p) {
         let x = 100;
         let y = 100;

+        // Register instance method here, sending your function arg p
+        brush.instance(p)

         p.setup = function() {
           p.createCanvas(700, 410);
-          // Pass the p variable as canvasID like this
-          brush.load(p, true)
         };

         p.draw = function() {